VCMS Staff Bios

 Brenda Sadeghi, Assistant Principal

 Brenda Sadeghi is a true Los Angeles native.
 However, she grew up in Tulare, California.
-She received her bachelor’s degree from California State University, Northridge (CSUN), where she double majored in political science and Chicano studies, and went on to get her teaching credential from Fresno Pacific University.
+She received her bachelor’s degree from California State University, Northridge (CSUN), where she double majored in political science and Chicano Studies, and went on to get her teaching credential from Fresno Pacific University.
 She also holds a masters in educational leadership from CSUN.
 Prior to joining VCMS, Brenda taught at Extera Public School in Boyle Heights.
 She especially treasures what she calls the “oh moments” in the classroom.
 “I love teaching when the vast majority of the class has little experience with the concept because when they start to understand the concept, they often say, ‘Oh, I get it!’
 Then I feel our experience has come full circle,” she explains.
 In her spare time, the Lake Balboa resident enjoys trying new things such as parasailing and kayaking.
 She also seeks out local destinations where she can experience different cultures and traditions.

-Jen Ventress, 6th Grade Math Teacher
+Jen Ventress, 6th Grade ELA/ Math Teacher

 Prior to joining the faculty at VCMS, Paige Fessler was a naturalist at The Outdoor School at Rancho Alegre in Santa Barbara, California.
 The Simi Valley resident received her bachelor’s degree in elementary education from North Central College in her native Illinois.
 “I became a teacher because I love learning and wanted to help inspire and encourage other people to learn,” she says.
 In her free time, Paige loves hiking, reading, and spending time with her friends and family.
 She also is an enthusiastic cook.
 Desserts are her specialty.

-Jennifer Rodriguez, 6th Grade ELA/ History Teacher
+Jennifer Melgar, 6th Grade ELA/ History Teacher

-Kevin Waterman, 7th and 8th Grade Social Studies Teacher
+Kevin Waterman, 7th Grade Social Studies Teacher

 Vermont native Kevin Waterman served five years in the Marine Corps infantry, including seven months in Iraq, prior to pursuing his bachelor’s degree in history at California State University, Northridge (CSUN).
 He went on to receive his teaching credential at CSUN and student taught at Mulholland Middle School and Cleveland High School.
 On being a teacher, Waterman said, “I love working with kids and engaging with ideas.
 I have always been passionate about history and social studies.
 It feels very rewarding to see students really thinking critically and grappling with questions concerning the way the world works.”
 In addition to spending time with his wife and cats, in his spare time, the North Hills resident loves to read, exercise (and in particular, hike), and play strategy computer games such as Civilization V and Stronghold: Crusader.